 In short, yes, your child can be insured by both parents individually.
 However, one policy will be considered the primary, while the other is considered secondary.
 That means benefits from the first plan will be used first, and then the secondary plan will kick into to cover any remaining costs.

 **When To Consider Staying On Your Plan##

 - You have a family plan that offers great benefits.

 - Adding a dependent is cheaper than alternative options.

 - You want your child to have access to comprehensive coverage.

 If you’re looking to get started with your search for cheap health insurance for your kids, try FirstQuote Health.

-As one of the leading quoting tools, FirstQuote Health not only takes your needs into consideration, but helps you find available plans in your area.
-By entering your zip code, and answering a few questions to help us narrow your search, you will be able to quickly and easily see and compare quotes in your area.
-Get covered as quickly as today.
+As one of the leading quoting tools, FirstQuote Health not only takes your needs into consideration but helps you find available plans in your area.
+By entering your zip code, and answering a few questions to help us narrow your search, you will be able to quickly and easily compare health insurance quotes for kids in your area.